jeffvance/glusterfs-hadoop-install/README.txt

   This top-level directory contains files and scripts common to both Red Hat
   Storage (RHS) and to non-RHS targets for the preparation of gluster volumes for Hadoop workloads.
-If the target is fedora or other non-Red Hat Storage (RHS) platorm then files under the "glusterfs/" directory are used.
-If the target platform is RHS then there's more work to do, but the first step is to clone the rhs-hadoop-install repo and read its README file(s).
-Read the RHS README files for more information on creating RHS specific tarballs and preparting rhs for Hadoop jobs.
+If the target is fedora or other non-Red Hat Storage (RHS) platorms then files under the "glusterfs/" directory are used.
+If the target platform is RHS then there's more work to do, but the first step is to clone the rhs-hadoop-install repo and to read its README files.

-  As long as glusterfs/ is the only sub-directory the installation script is simple to execute:
+  The installation script is simple to execute:
   - ./install.sh --help  # to learn about the various options,
   - ./install.sh <brick-device>
   - examine the log file in /var/log/glusterfs-hadoop-install.log

-  If there is more than one sub-directory in the git repo then a tarball must be created prior to executing install.sh.
-The tarball needs to contain all of the common files and the sub-directories for the target installation.
-After creating the tarball, extract it to a empty directory and run ./install.sh.

   Each sub-directory may contain a script named "pre_install.sh" and/or a script named "post_install.sh".
-These are the only scripts within a sub-directory that are automatically executed by the common install.sh script.
-As expected, "pre_install.sh" is invoked as the first step of the common "prep_node.sh" script, and "post_install.sh" is invoked as the last step of prep_node.sh.
-  Note: the common prep_node.sh script is automatically invoked by the common install.sh script, once per node.
+These are the only scripts within a sub-directory that are automatically executed by the install.sh script.
+As expected, "pre_install.sh" is invoked as the first step of the prep_node.sh script, and "post_install.sh" is invoked as the last step of prep_node.sh.
+Note: the prep_node.sh script is automatically invoked by install.sh script, once per node.

-  Sub-directory *_install.sh scripts may execute additional programs and/or scripts, but the common install.sh script only executes one "pre_install" and one "post_install" script per sub-directory.
+  Sub-directory *_install.sh scripts may execute additional programs and/or scripts, but install.sh script only executes one "pre_install" and one "post_install" script per sub-directory.
 Note: sub-directory *_install.sh scripts are optional and if not present no sub-directory scripts are executed, even if other executable scripts are present in the sub-directory.
 If there are multiple sub-directories in the package, each with pre_|post_ install.sh